 Learners in Northern Ireland can drive on dual carriageways, but they aren’t permitted to drive faster than 45mph.

-How do you renew a learner driver’s license in NI?
+How do you renew a learner driver’s licence in NI?

-You can renew your provisional driver’s license on the NIDirect website.
+You can renew your provisional driver’s licence on the NIDirect website.